At Kion, we're huge believers in bio-individuality. We'll say it over, and over, and over again. There's no one-size-fits-all anything.

 - APOE ε4 (cholesterol)

 - CYP1A2 (caffeine metabolism)

-By doing a genetic test, you may be able to see what SNPs you possess, and adjust your diet accordingly.
+By doing a genetic test, you may see what SNPs you possess, and adjust your diet accordingly.

-A very large caveat here: Genetic testing is in its infancy.
-We don't actually know if the variants that show up on our genetic reports are actually activated.
+A huge caveat here: Genetic testing is in its infancy.
+We don't know if the variants that show up on our genetic reports are actually activated.
 And even worse, some genetic tests are thought to be inaccurate or even useless.
 So take your genetic results with a grain of salt, and continue to do your research on the best platforms available.

 Personalized Nutrition Approach No. 2: Test Your Blood Glucose Response to Foods